Maxtoq/GenerationDeTexte/Dev/playaround_DialoGPT/DialoGTP-MMI-decoder/README.md

 # Clone of DialoGTP-MMI-decoder
+This directory is a clone of repo: https://github.com/LHolten/DialoGTP-MMI-decoder

 This is a third party implementation of the MMI-decoder for [DialoGTP](https://github.com/microsoft/DialoGPT).

 It gives interesting responses, varying between funny, stupid and thoughtfull.